MCPRUNNER/gossisMCP/README.md

     - Parameters:
       - `file_path` (string, required): Path to the DTSX file (relative to package directory if set, or absolute path)

+19. **detect_security_issues**

+    - Description: Detect potential security issues (hardcoded credentials, sensitive data exposure)
+    - Parameters:
+      - `file_path` (string, required): Path to the DTSX file (relative to package directory if set, or absolute path)

+20. **compare_packages**

+    - Description: Compare two DTSX files and highlight differences
+    - Parameters:
+      - `file_path1` (string, required): Path to the first DTSX file (relative to package directory if set, or absolute path)
+      - `file_path2` (string, required): Path to the second DTSX file (relative to package directory if set, or absolute path)

+21. **analyze_code_quality**

+    - Description: Calculate maintainability metrics (complexity, duplication, etc.) to assess package quality and technical debt
+    - Parameters:
+      - `file_path` (string, required): Path to the DTSX file (relative to package directory if set, or absolute path)

+22. **read_text_file**

+    - Description: Read configuration or data from text files referenced by SSIS packages
+    - Parameters:
+      - `file_path` (string, required): Path to the text file to read (relative to package directory if set, or absolute path)

 ## Advanced Analysis Capabilities

 The SSIS DTSX Analyzer provides specialized analysis for: